phil-ludewig/JetbotNano/GPIO_Tests/jetsonNanoGPIOLib/README.md

 and ideas from Derek Malloy Copyright (c) 2012 https://github.com/derekmolloy/beaglebone

-exampleGPIApp.cpp describes a simple usage case using a tactile button and LED as input and output.

-# Description
-To add more GPIO pins, modify jetsonGPIO.h and add pin numbers you want.

 * Example:
 setup and initialize GPIO388 (Pin37) as output pin on TX2: